Crying Freeman (film): Production

+Jason Scott Lee was originally wanted for the lead role, but he had a three-picture obligation for Universal Pictures and could not commit to the project.
+Mark Dacascos lobbied for the part and eventually went on to become Christophe Gans' actor of choice for future and upcoming films.

-Yuzna then contacted producer Samuel Hadida, with whom he had worked on Necronomicon, and as Hadida was already a fan of the manga, he helped to get the project in motion.
+Yuzna then contacted producer Samuel Hadida, with whom he had worked on Necronomicon and The Guyver, and as Hadida was already a fan of the manga, he helped to get the project in motion with a film version of Crying Freeman having been a long sought passion project for Hadida.
 The duo met with Taka Ichise, president of Ozla Pictures in Tokyo, who had also previously collaborated with the two on Necronomicon.
 Christophe Gans was hired as director on the basis of the strength of Gans' segment The Drowned from Necronomicon.
+Prior to working as a director, Gans had previously worked as a film critic in France.
 As the film was independently financed, the production experienced delays in receiving the budget with the promised budget of USD15 million reduced to USD9 million which truncated the shooting schedule.
 Principal photography took place in and around Vancouver, British Columbia, and completed December 1994.

 Roger Avary was an uncredited script doctor.

-Mark Dacascos and his co-star Julie Condra met on the set of this film, and later married in 1998.
+Dacascos and his co-star Julie Condra met on the set of this film, and later married in 1998.

+Principal photography took place from October through November of 1994 while the second unit was completed by the following month.

+Thanks to presales in a number of distribution territories Crying Freeman managed to generate a profit before it was even released.

+Release

+The film was exhibited at the 1995 Cannes Film Festival in May 1995 and Toronto International Film Festival the following September.

+When the film was released in France, it became the highest grossing action film of the year managing to beat out major Hollywood releases such as Executive Decision and Sudden Death.
+Thanks to the film's success, director Christophe Gans managed to secure support for both a $45 million project centered on Captain Nemo and a live-action film version of Patlabor though neither project ultimately came to fruition.

+Despite the film performing well internationally, Crying Freeman was never released in the United States.

+In April 1997, Crying Freeman was screened at the Newport Beach Film Festival.